About

 Certified Sex Therapist

-American Association of Sexuality Educators Counselors and Therapists
+American Association of Sexuality Educators Counselors and Therapists (AASECT)

 Certified Sexuality Educator

-American Association of Sexuality Educators Counselors and Therapists
+American Association of Sexuality Educators Counselors and Therapists (AASECT)

-iRest Yoga Nidra Level 1 Teacher
+iRest® Yoga Nidra Level 1 Teacher

 Integrative Restoration Institute

-Completion of Step 3 IFS-Informed EMDR
+Completion of Step 1, Step 2, and Step 3 IFS-Informed EMDR

 Syzygy Institute